-With online campaigning officially underway, we take an irreverent look at the battleground issues that could make (or break) a candidate’s campaign:
+With online campaigning officially underway, we take an irreverent look at the battleground issues that could make, or break, a candidate’s campaign:

-Let’s be honest, it’s never been all about the manifestos.
-From the mightiest VC to the lowliest ordinary member, most university elections root themselves in likability and profile.
+Let’s be honest, it’s never been about the manifestos.
+From the mightiest VC to the lowliest ordinary member, most university elections root themselves in likeability and profile.
 Last year two of the five SABB roles were snapped up by former college chairs, while all four of the top finishers for Prez had headed up either a JCR or a political society.
 Look out for candidates with pre-existing networks of support and name recognition, particularly in politically active circles that have reason to go to the ballot box.

 2. Mental Health

-Probably the biggest issue of last year’s campaign, and certainly the most pressing. e mental health crisis sweeping British universities has been well- documented, and York’s Open Door Services have strained under the rising demand.
+Probably the biggest issue of last year’s campaign, and certainly the most pressing.
+The mental health crisis sweeping British universities has been well- documented, and York’s Open Door Services have strained under the rising demand.
 The £500 000 pledged by the current administration may lessen the urgency, but the situation will require management and careful monitoring far beyond their tenure.
-If you need one reason to vote, this might be it: the SABBs can’t fix the NHS, but they can have a good old go at fixing Open Door.
+If you need one reason to vote, this might be it; the SABBs can’t fix the NHS, but they can have a good old go at fixing Open Door.

 3. ‘Holding YUSU to Account’